Key Takeaways

 The Chinese character for water used to look much more like a flowing river than it does today.

-Over time, as written Chinese meandered along the ways and byways of the Middle Kingdom’s 5,000-plus years of history, the original visual inspiration which inspired ancient Chinese people to use a picture of a river to represent water was diluted and abstracted.
+Over time, as written Chinese meandered along the ways and byways of the Middle Kingdom's long history, the original visual inspiration was diluted and abstracted.
 In modern times, the character bears only limited resemblance to its original form.

-As an educational tool, knowing the story of this character’s origin might very well prevent you from forgetting it in the future.
+As an educational tool, knowing the story of a character's origin — and practicing its stroke order — can keep you from forgetting it in the future.

-For a live action visual trek through the evolutionary history of the water character, check out this YouTube video.
+For a live-action visual trek through the evolutionary history of the water character, check out the video below.

-Richard Sears, known in the Chinese media as “Uncle Hanzi,” or 汉字叔叔 (Hànzì Shūshū), is a well known American living in China who has made a name for himself as something of an expert when it comes to the etymological origins of Chinese characters.
+Richard Sears, known in the Chinese media as "Uncle Hanzi," or 汉字叔叔 (Hànzì Shūshū), is a well-known American living in China who has made a name for himself as an expert on the etymological origins of Chinese characters.

 Eureka

-By engaging directly with the histories of the characters themselves, rather than simply trying to rote-memorize them in huge batches, he found that he was learning at an accelerated pace.
-After trawling through a couple of university libraries he was, however, aghast at the lack of etymological resources at his disposal.
+By engaging directly with the histories of the characters themselves, rather than trying to rote-memorize them in huge batches, he found he was learning at an accelerated pace.
+After trawling through a couple of university libraries, however, he was aghast at the lack of etymological resources at his disposal.

-This dearth of resources would be what launched Richard on his 50-year quest to document, explore, and make accessible the etymologies of Chinese characters.
+This dearth of resources launched Richard on a 50-year quest to document, explore, and make accessible the etymologies of Chinese characters.

 older man with white hair and goatee in front of blackboard with chinese characters